Connect a USB camera

 To check your iPad's iOS version, open the Settings App, go to General, and then About.

-You must use a USB cable to connect your camera, not an HDMI cable, and not wifi.
+You must use USB to connect your camera: not HDMI, and not wifi.

 Booth.Events supports the following cameras: